-- worked with four Victorian hospitals to understand why acid suppression therapy (AST) continues to be unnecessarily prescribed to infants with gastro-oesophageal reflux
+- worked with three Victorian hospitals to understand why acid suppression therapy (AST) continues to be unnecessarily prescribed to infants with gastro-oesophageal reflux

-- co-developed the resources with clinicians and consumers representative
+- co-developed the resources with clinicians and consumer representatives

 - piloted the materials at three Victorian hospitals.

-As a result of the pilot, we saw a:
+As a result of the pilot, we saw: